 While it’s all very well to say we don’t feel led, it’s harder to state what leadership looks like to us in practical, rather than theoretical, terms.

 In an environment with many unknowns, which he accepted, he wanted a true sense of team.
 He needed guidance.
-Most of all he wanted his boss to fight the good fight and not seem so defeated.
-In a nutshell he longed for what we all desire: to be recognised and reassured.
+Most of all he wanted his boss to fight the good fight and not seem defeated.
+In a nutshell he longed to be recognised and reassured.

 So what was he doing personally to drive this change?